michielvha/edgectl/readme.md

 - [x] Create pipeline to auto release with goreleaser.
 - [x] Create version command using cobra and the variable is dynamically set at build time, in pipeline this is integrated with GitVersion.
-- [ ] Ensure scalable file structure.
+- [x] Ensure scalable file structure.
 - [ ] Add support for fedora based architectures.
 - [ ] write some kind of var or file to determine which system is which role ( server, agent, lb ) or find another way.
+VIPER?
 - [ ] Create unit/integration tests file so we can test before release

 ### Logging